CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/edit_yaml.PNG" alt="Select yaml file" width="400px"/>

 Scroll down to line 93 and replace "\_\_ACR\_\_" with the name you gave your Container Registry earlier (eg. myacr2001.azurecr.io).
-Once you have made the change, hit the commit button, then Commit again in the menu that pops up to save your change.
+Before saving your change, we strongly recommended to go to 'Boards' and create a work item linked to this change.
+Once you have made the change, hit the commit button, then Commit again in the menu that pops up to save your change by selecting the corresponding work item.

 2. appsettings.json